 It is important to stress this context and how the rise of right-wing Thatcherism and Reaganomics ideology and economic practices utilised such a context to intensify financial dominance, with profits being the thing people wanted, bonuses exploding and an individualistic logic Ayn Rand would have been proud of encouraged from the top down.
 People were told they were on their own.
 There was no such thing as a society.
 As unemployment ballooned, working class communities were shattered and called the ‘enemy within’, hospitals and schools were closed, VAT increased, social houses were sold through ‘right to buy’ so there was a massive shortage of council housing, alongside the Poll Tax, whilst Thatcher extended great support and friendship with a fascist dictator – Pinochet – alongside terming Mandela as a ‘grubby little terrorist’ and supporting the apartheid regime.
 These were some of Thatcher’s notable ‘achievements’.

 I use achievements sparingly, as people have been referring to what Thatcher did as ‘achievements’.
 I don’t like the word, as it makes out these were positive things.
-It’s like saying Hitler killing millions of Jews was an achievement.
-I see it as an atrocity, as I see what Thatcher did a series of atrocities.
-But nobody talks about this.
+I see what Thatcher did as a series of atrocities.
 The same thing happened with Reagan after he died.
 For instance, Thatcher and Reagan hated gay people.
 Thatcher introduced Section 28, to stop the ‘promotion’ of homosexuality in schools – it only recently was repealed.
 Reagan, despite AIDS being first reported in the medical and popular press in 1981, only spoke voluntarily publicly about the epidemic in 1987 by which time tens of thousands of people had died from AIDS.
 In 1987, the US prohibited AIDS education that ‘encouraged’ or ‘promoted’ homosexuality – similar to Thatcher’s Section 28 introduced around the same time.
 But like the media within the UK since Thatcher has died, there was no real mention of this in Reagan’s obituaries.

 This brings me on to this false pathetic claim that if you didn’t live through something you can’t comment on it.
 Essentially, this means having an individualistic logic where only anything you directly experience can be commented on.
-So let’s stop talking about history, even things such as Nazi Germany should not be discussed by anyone who did not live directly in it.
-Let’s stop talking about the Syria crisis, as after all we aren’t there so how do know what it’s like?
-It’s such a lame pathetic argument and doesn’t hold up to scrutiny.
-It’s also such an ahistorical argument where there is total ignorance towards how what Thatcher – and Reagan – did has such a profound influence on who we are economically, politically and socially today.
+It’s an ahistorical argument where there is total ignorance towards how what Thatcher – and Reagan – did has such a profound influence on who we are economically, politically and socially today.
 Rather, we have to understand the context to their reforms – so this refers back to the inherent destabilising mechanisms within the Bretton Woods System that relate to the US dominance and ignorance towards Keynes’ warnings regarding the US as reserve currency and also unsustainable trade deficits.